 - Applicants should call D&D Digital prior to the deadline if they do not receive an e-mail with login information.

 - Each Applicant must register for matching with D&D Digital to create/modify their prioritized list of DI Internships for matching.

 For more information on transcript evaluation and the dietetic technician pathway, visit:

-- Instructions for DPD Transcript Evaluation at SJSU (Links to Forms page)
+- Instructions for DPD Transcript Evaluation for U.S. Students at SJSU